Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Notation and Formulations

-The partitioning problem in connected components with minimum size constraints consists of finding a $k$-partition $\{V_1,V_2,\ldots,V_k\}$ such that each subset $V_i$ induces a connected subgraph, with \(|V_i| \geq \alpha\), and the total cost of the edges with end nodes in the same subset of the partition is minimized.
+The partitioning problem in connected components with minimum size constraints consists of finding a $k$-partition $\{V_1,V_2,\ldots,V_k\}$ such that each {subset $V_c$ induces a connected subgraph \((V_c, E(V_c))\), with \(|V_c| \geq \alpha\), and the total cost of edges in \(\bigcup\limits_{c\in[k]} E(V_c)\) is minimized.
+A challenging task of this problem lies in capturing the connectivity requirement for the graph partitioning problem.
+Such requirement limits the applicability of traditional modelling tools and classical spectral clustering techniques.
+To address this problem, this paper proposes the novel use of flow constraints under the scope of mixed integer programming, which can effectively evaluate the connectivity of a cluster, and a clever modification of the spectral clustering algorithm within a column generation strategy. }